-First Point Dental modern clinics are equipped with the latest technology equipment and state-of-the-art infrastructure to deal with your dental or oral healthcare concerns.
+First Point Dental modern clinics are equipped with the latest technology and newest equipments and state-of-the-art infrastructure to deal with your dental or oral healthcare concerns.
 Our dental team is quite adept at using advanced technology and equipment for our valued patients.
 In our consultation, we will brief you about the facilities and services we offer to deliver pleasant dental health care.
 Here is a guide to some of the latest and advanced equipment available at our disposal and what it offers.
 We would love to sit down with you and discuss your oral healthcare concerns.
 We will address it comfortably and swiftly.
 All you have to do is to schedule a consultation here or office a call at 888-736-6430

 Unlike the conventional 2D X-rays, we have invested in the renowned I-Cat Cone Beam 3D Imaging System.
 This is the latest and advanced state-of-the-art technology helping our dentists gain insights on oral healthcare.
 With the technology at the hand, we get access to high-definition visualization of your teeth, soft tissue, bone, and jaws.
 We will be able to identify important dental findings like extra teeth, airways concerns, or impacted teeth which isn’t possible with the traditional 2D technology.
 We will deliver accurate, insightful, and quick diagnoses.
 This would help in developing a treatment plan.

 - A single 20-second scan with accurate and important information for a complete dental diagnosis

 - Less radiation exposure than the conventional CT scanners

 - Increased level of comfort as the patients will sit in an open space

 - The information can be easily shared with patients and we can take the right decisions